DarshanTate/Digital-Image-Processing-Lab/README.md

-Digital Image Processing Labs
+# Digital Image Processing Labs

-Author
+## Author
 Darshan Tate

-Guided by
+## Guided by
 [Dr. Tapan Jain](https://in.linkedin.com/in/dr-tapan-jain-18731717)

-Tech Stack Used
+## Tech Stack Used
 MATLAB

-Practicals So Far
+## Practicals So Far

-RGB_Component_Extraction_And_Analysis: Read an image, split it into RGB channels and convert it to grayscale
+1. RGB_Component_Extraction_And_Analysis: Read an image, split it into RGB channels and convert it to grayscale
+2. Histogram Equalization: Perform histogram equalization on a grayscale image